About Fat Birder

 I haven’t twitched for years and now limit overseas travel although still hope to do so every couple of years (it’s a real quandary whether to help the environment by not flying or by encouraging ‘green’ tourism).
 I have birded in the past (under my own direction and usually just with the company of my wife Maggie who loves birding in exotic places but has a morbid fear of spiders, but sometimes leading groups of disabled birders) – in Australia, New Zealand, Singapore, Malaysia, Thailand, Hong Kong, Canada, USA (Florida and Texas), Sri Lanka, India, Gambia, South Africa, Namibia, Zambia, Botswana, Cuba, Jamaica, Panama, Trinidad & Tobago, Kenya, Cyprus, France, Poland, Hungary, Portugal, Spain, Turkey, Serbia, Croatia, Montenegro, etc. I regret that I also visited several other countries when young and foolish without my binoculars!
 This way I missed lots of birding in places like Tunisia, Morocco, Fiji, Tahiti, Hawaii, Russia, and Ukraine etc. Although I did once take a trip on a tour bus in Tunisia and remember the guide pointing out a huge flock of, as he put it, Pink Floyds in a saltpan.

 Between us Maggie and I had 4 children (2 boys and 2 girls) in age order Matthew, Julia, Suki and Ashley, all grew and married.
 My son (Ash) is the only birder and was a keen twitcher who overtook me with his UK life list.
 He posts his increasingly good photographs of birds on a number of websites including this one.
-However, most of our grandchildren have not yet birders.
-Only my namesake ‘Bo’ is, at nine years old, pretty keen on birds but even more keen on bugs!
-I am working on Jade but, at 27, while fauna sensitive – seems to have become much more interested in other things!
-Matthew has no interest in birds but does try his luck in the Reality Birding League thus proving luck is as important as knowledge, his daughter Eve – 16, is able to recognise a robin when she sees one.
+However, most of our grandchildren have not yet become birders.
+Only my namesake ‘Bo’ is, at ten years old, pretty keen on birds but even more keen on bugs!
+I am working on Jade but, at 26, while fauna sensitive – seems to have become much more interested in other things!
+Matthew has no interest in birds but does try his luck in the Reality Birding League thus proving luck is as important as knowledge, his daughter Eve – 18, is able to recognise a robin when she sees one.

 My late daughter Suki was not a birder despite my best efforts, but fed birds in the garden and would ring me for ID advice.
 She was very keen on saving the world from the ravages of man and into everything green from installing solar panels on her roof to recycling everything it’s possible to recycle.
 She rests in a beautiful green cemetery that will one day be woodland.
 In her memory we set up the Suki Woodland Memorial Trust which created a miniature orchard in her old junior school.